Greginkansas/-openhab-openhab1wiki/GPIO-Binding.md

 This will install all required modules.

+Some manual configuration is needed: edit `/etc/default/openhab` and set following:

+    JAVA_ARGS=-Djna.boot.library.path=/usr/lib/jni

 If you chose above to add the openhab user to the gpio group, then you shouldn't make the changes below to run as root.
-If you did not add openhab to the gpio group, some manual configuration is needed: edit `/etc/default/openhab` and set following:
+If you did not add openhab to the gpio group, make a further edit to `/etc/default/openhab`:

     USER_AND_GROUP=root:root
-    JAVA_ARGS=-Djna.boot.library.path=/usr/lib/jni

-Edit `/usr/lib/systemd/system/openhab.service` and set the following:
+And then edit `/usr/lib/systemd/system/openhab.service` and set the following:

      User=root
      Group=root

 **Manual installation without using `apt-repo`:**